 - Cool Instant Pot beets completely.

-Peel and cut beets
+Peel and slice the beets

 - Cut off both ends of each beet.